 One very especially important thing to take note of when purchasing a wood cutting board is toxicity.
 It is not all the woods that are safe for use in the kitchen.
 Naturally, some woods have high toxicity, while some others toxicity is caused by the accumulation of dust and dirt in the course of construction.
 Avoid woods that are both toxic and exotic, like Purpleheart.
 Woods that produce edible leaves, or sap, fruits, and nuts are considered safe.

-Best Wood for Cutting Board
+Best Wood for Cutting Board in 2019

 Of all the options of wood cutting board, Maple is by far the most common.
 You will find it almost in every kitchen you go into.
 Its durability makes for a hard surface which is good for cutting and butchering.

 Maple also has smaller and tighter pores that can hinder the growth of bacteria.
 The disappointment, however, is that, maples are more prone to scratches and scars.
 They can also dull your knives because of their hard surface.
 But aside from these, they are very affordable, and a good match for your kitchen.